Same-sex adoption: Europe

 In July 2014 through Life Partnership Act Croatia recognized an institution similar to step-child adoption called partner-guardian.
 A partner who is not a biological parent of a child can share parental responsibilities with a biological parent or parents if they agree to it, or if the court decides it is in the best interest of a child.
 Additionally, a biological parent or parents can temporarily give a partner who is not a biological parent full parental responsibilities.
 A partner who is not a biological parent can also gain permanent parental responsibilities through an institution of partner-guardian if both biological parents of a child have died, or exceptionally if a second biological parent of a child is unknown, and if the court decides it is in the best interest of a child.

 In January 2015, the Constitutional Court of Austria found the existing laws on adoption to be unconstitutional and ordered the laws to be changed by 31 December 2015 to allow joint adoption by same-sex couples in Austria.

 On 6 April 2015, the Children and Family Relationships Bill 2015 passed by Parliament in March 2015 which extends full adoption rights to cohabiting couples and those in civil partnerships was promulgated by the President of Ireland.
 The law went into effect a year later on 6 April 2016.

 On 20 November 2015 the Portuguese Parliament approved; by 141 votes against 87 with 2 abstentions; a diploma presented by all the parties (except the right-wing PàF) to allow same-sex adoption.
 On 26 January 2016, the conservative Portuguese President Aníbal Cavaco Silva vetoed the bill and a week later the Portuguese Parliament overridden the veto.
 The law went into effect on 1 March 2016.

 On 22 June 2016 the Italian Supreme Court of Cassation upheld a lower court's decision to approve a request for a lesbian to adopt her partner's daughter.
 Prosecutors had appealed against the decision by the Rome court of appeal.
 Decisions by the supreme court set a precedent.

 In December 2020, Hungary explicitly legally banned adoption for same-sex couples within its constitution.

 In April 2021, a court in Croatia ruled that same-sex partners have the right to adopt children.
 In May 2022, the High Administrative Court affirmed the ruling and rejected the appeal of the responsible Ministry.

 In June 2022, the Constitutional Court of Slovenia ruled that same-sex partners have the right to jointly adopt.
 On 4 October 2022, the National Assembly (lower chamber of Slovenian parliament) passed the relevant act implementing this judgement, but a week later, the act was vetoed by the National Council (upper chamber of the parliament).
 This is to be followed by another vote on the act in the National Assembly and potentially a national referendum.

+Estonia and Greece since 2024, allows full-joint adoption of children by same-sex couples - along with same-sex marriage being legalized at the same time.